 SKF uses cloud to offer new business models

 In production environments, there’s an alternative to owning resources and outsourcing: performance-based contracts.
 At SKF, for example, customers pay to use assets and benefit from guaranteed uptime.
-Effective delivery depends on data collection and processing.
-On top of that, MindSphere as part of the Xcelerator portfolio brings quite a few more advantages.
+Effective delivery of Everything-as-a-Service (XaaS) business models depends on data collection and processing.
+On top of that, MindSphere, the leading industrial IoT as a service solution, as part of the Xcelerator portfolio brings quite a few more advantages.

 Use instead of own: More and more, in the B2B world companies are preferring to pay for the use of assets required for day-to-day operations rather than own them outright.
 Classic examples include software licenses and data center infrastructure.

 Everything-as-a-Service (XaaS) business model